Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd-remux.md

     [the DVD-Video Format Specification](http://www.mpucoder.com/DVD/),
     and [the Inside DVD-Video Wikibook](https://en.wikibooks.org/wiki/Inside_DVD-Video/MPEG_Format#VOBU,_Cell,_Program,_PGC).

-## Analyzing Your DVD's Content
+## Analyzing DVD Content

-You will ideally want all of the above, and the most straight-forward way to find them is by using [MPC-HC](https://github.com/clsid2/mpc-hc) (note that VLC and mpv
+You will ideally want to know
+all of the above,
+and the most straight-forward way to find them is by using [MPC-HC](https://github.com/clsid2/mpc-hc) (note that VLC and mpv